 By now, the river had become still — almost glass-like — reflecting the rugged silhouette of the canyon’s rocks.
 Mist had descended throughout the valley, lending a mysterious air.
 Wanting to soak up our tranquil surroundings a bit more, we stopped at the restaurant situated on the water’s edge, chatting with Ljupco and Aleksandr over tea and coffee, before returning to the hustle and bustle of Skopje.
 The Matka Canyon had been just the natural escape for which we’d been yearning!

 Where in the World?

-Thanks & Disclosure: Благодарам./ Many thanks to Macedonia Experience for hosting us for this wonderful, refreshing day trip.
+Благодарам / Many thanks Ljupco and Aleksandar for taking us on this refreshing day trip.
 The natural wonders and fresh mountain air were wonderful, as was your company, and the cultural and historical tidbits that you shared with us during the journey.